ParamILS

 Licensing

-ParamILS is free for academic but not for commercial use.
+ParamILS is free for academic use.
 If you would like to use ParamILS in a commercial product please contact us about licensing options.

 Please send any questions, concerns or comments to Frank Hutter or Chris Fawcett